What We Do

 Career guidance using an equity-centered approach expands

 standard approaches to career service & workforce development.
-Programs designed for EVERYONE miss the needs of BL & BR students.
+Programs designed for EVERYONE miss the needs of Black & LatinX students.

 Solutions to address the lack of diversity in faculty nation-wide & over-extended faculty/ staff of color in PWIs carrying the load in supporting students of color.